manekinekko/angular-search-experience/README.md

 # Disclaimer

-This demo application is using the low level Algolia search library.
+This reference application is using the low level Algolia search library.
 If you're building a similar application, please use the official [Angular InstaSearch library](https://github.com/algolia/angular-instantsearch).

 # Setting up the project